A New Formula for Faster Computation of the K-Fold Cross-Validation and Good Regularisation Parameter Values in Ridge Regression: Applications

 \subsubsection{Datasets}

 The following datasets will be considered in the examples presented below:

 \begin{enumerate} \item \textit{Octane data} \cite{kalivas97}.
-This dataset consists of near infrared (NIR) spectra of gasoline.
+This dataset consists of near-infrared (NIR) spectra of gasoline.
 There are $60$ samples and $401$ features (wavelengths in the range $900\,nm-1700\,nm$).
 The response value is the octane number measured for each sample. \item \textit{Pork fat data} \cite{lyndgaard12}.
 This dataset consists of Raman spectra measured on pork fat tissue.
 There are $105$ samples, $5567$ features (wavenumbers in the range $1889.9\,cm^{-1}-200.1\,cm^{-1}$), and $19$ different responses.
-For modelling and prediction we only consider the response consisting of saturated fatty acids as percentage of total fatty acids, hereafter referred to as SFA. \item \textit{Prostate gene data} \cite{singh02}.
+For modelling and prediction, we only consider the response consisting of saturated fatty acids as a percentage of total fatty acids, hereafter referred to as SFA. \item \textit{Prostate gene data} \cite{singh02}.
 The dataset is a microarray gene expression dataset.
 There are $102$ samples, and the gene expression of $12600$ different genes were measured.
 The response is binary (cancer/not cancer), and we consider the dummy-regression approach to the underlying classification problem.
-For this dataset we standardise the data prior to modelling.
+For this dataset, we standardise the data prior to modelling.
 The standardisation will introduce a small bias in the model selection that will be discussed later. \end{enumerate}

-For all datasets we have used approximately $2/3$ of the available samples for model building and -selection.
-The remaining $1/3$ of samples were used for testing the selected models.
-We considered the following model selection alternatives identifying good regularisation parameter candidates: (i) $PRESS_{min}$ -- the minimum $PRESS(\lambda)$-value, (ii) $GCV_{min}$ -- the minimum $GCV(\lambda)$-value, (iii) the $1$ standard error rule for $PRESS(\lambda)$, (iv) the $\chi^2$-rule for $PRESS(\lambda)$ using the significance level $\alpha=0.2$.
+For all datasets, we have used approximately $2/3$ of the available samples for model building and -selection.
+The remaining $1/3$ of the samples were used for testing the selected models. {(Note that our choice of data splitting is somewhat arbitrary, just to serve the purpose of illustrating the ideas with an appropriate number of samples for both training and testing.)} We considered the following model selection alternatives identifying good regularisation parameter candidates: (i) $PRESS_{min}$ -- the minimum $PRESS(\lambda)$-value, (ii) $GCV_{min}$ -- the minimum $GCV(\lambda)$-value, (iii) the $1$ standard error rule for $PRESS(\lambda)$, (iv) the $\chi^2$-rule for $PRESS(\lambda)$ using the significance level $\alpha=0.2$.